samchristywork/terminal-calendar/README.md

 The `mask` value is a bitmask of the user's "checking off" of the recurring events for that day.
 The rest of this format should be self-explanatory.

-## Text Editor Configuration

-In order to edit calendar data, you need to have a text editor set up.
-By default, the program will use Vim, but if you have your `$EDITOR` variable set then that will be used instead, or you can specify an editor with the `-e` or `--editor` options.

-The program uses the `system` library function to call the program you specified with a single filename argument.

-## Print Command

-Pressing the "p" key will run the `print.sh` script or whatever command you specified with the `--command` option.
-This can be useful for a number of use-cases, but it is primarily intended to be used to publish calendar data to a website or server for online access and backups.
-I use something similar to the following command so that I can see my calendar on a webpage even when I'm away from my computer:

 ```bash
 #!/bin/bash